 But the good news is that home insulation and air sealing provide a permanent ice dam solution and long-term remedy—one that can have a positive effect on your whole home.

 And depending on where you live, you can get your home professionally insulated and air sealed at no upfront cost.

 Yep, you read that right.

-With Sealed, we help you find the right contractor, negotiate pricing, manage the work, and get the work done right—and you pay us back a little at a time.
+With Sealed, we help you find the right contractor, negotiate pricing, manage the work, and get the work done right.

 That means you keep your cash on hand while getting rid of ice dams (and the damage they cause).

 And your home will feel amazing after the work is done, too.

 Contact us to learn how to get rid of ice dams permanently for no upfront cost.